osedoe/Web-Development-Notes/Arch/arch-linux-installation.md

 arch-chroot /mnt
 ```

-### 6. Polishing the baby | Language, location, timezone and other stuff
+### 6. Language, location, timezone and other stuff

 Depending on our language, we will have to go to the file `/etc/locale.gen` and uncomment the desires languages.
+In my
-In my case, I'm uncommenting en_GB.UTF-8 and es_ES.UTF-8
+case, I'm modifying: `en_GB.UTF-8` and `es_ES.UTF-8`.

 ```zsh
 vi /etc/locale.gen